Nuclear Medicine

 Do the levels of natural radiation vary?

-Radiation levels are different in different parts of the world depending on the natural environment.
+Radiation levels are different in various parts of the world depending on the natural environment.
 In some places, there is a lot more radiation in the soil.
 For example, in Kerala in India, the sand is radioactive.
-Also the level of radon gas varies about 100-fold depending on where you are in the world.
+Also, the level of radon gas varies about 100-fold depending on where you are in the world.
 The level in Sydney is 5Bq/m’.
 The level of cosmic radiation is greater at higher altitudes.
-For example, it is twice as much at Katoomba than in Macquarie St. A plane trip from Sydney to London gives you 6 months’ cosmic radiation in 1 day.
+For example, it is twice as much at Katoomba than in Gladesville.
+A plane trip from Sydney to London gives you 6 months’ cosmic radiation in 1 day.

 If you are unlucky to be close to an atomic explosion, the effect is death!
-The bad effects of low level radiation are cancer and foetal abnormalities.
-Pregnant women shouldn’t have a scan unless absolutely necessary.
-The risk of cancer from scans is very low.
+The harmful effects of low-level radiation are cancer and fetal abnormalities.
+Pregnant women should not have a scan unless necessary.

 How low is the risk of cancer from scans?

+The risk of cancer from scans is extremely low.
 This is calculated from the number of cancers occurring in survivors of the American atomic bomb explosions in Japan, estimating how much radiation they got and making forecasts (“extrapolations”) from these results.
 For the average person, your chance of getting cancer in your life is about 300 out of 1,000.
 If you have a scan, your chances increase to about 300.3 out of 1,000.
-This increased risk is about the same as your risk of dying as a result of:
+This increased risk is about the same as your risk of dying because of:

 • driving 100,000 km in a year